Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Keilor Park, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Keilor Park has experienced around 21 dwellings receiving development approval annually.
-Over the past five financial years, from FY-21 to FY-25, approximately 108 homes were approved, with a further 10 approved in FY-26 so far.
-Despite population decline, development activity has been adequate relative to other areas, which is positive for buyers.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Keilor Park has experienced around 21 dwellings receiving development approval annually.
+Over the past five financial years, between FY-21 and FY-25, approximately 108 homes were approved, with an additional 10 approved so far in FY-26.
+Despite population decline, development activity has been adequate relative to other areas, which could be beneficial for buyers.

-New homes are being built at an average expected construction cost of $778,000, indicating a focus on the premium segment and upmarket properties.
-In the current financial year, $24.7 million in commercial development approvals have been recorded, showing moderate levels of commercial development.
-Compared to Greater Melbourne, Keilor Park has moderately higher new home approvals, with 14.0% above the regional average per person over the five-year period.
+New homes are being built at an average expected construction cost value of $778,000, indicating a focus on the premium segment with upmarket properties.
+This financial year, $24.7 million in commercial development approvals have been recorded, suggesting moderate levels of commercial development.
+Compared to Greater Melbourne, Keilor Park shows moderately higher new home approvals, at 14.0% above the regional average per person over the five-year period.
 This preserves reasonable buyer options while sustaining existing property demand.

 However, building activity has slowed in recent years.
-The majority of new building activity consists of detached houses (71.0%) and townhouses or apartments (29.0%), maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+New building activity comprises 71.0% detached houses and 29.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
 This marks a significant departure from existing housing patterns, which are currently 88.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
 The estimated count of 363 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Keilor Park adding 95 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Future projections show Keilor Park adding 100 residents by 2041, based on the latest AreaSearch quarterly estimate.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development